 Actually, at this moment, I have been to but a single location, near Belen, New Mexico, and there flew with the company Rotor Power, but I'll soon be off to wherever else I can capture the stories and images needed for my upcoming photo essay in ROTOR magazine.

-But enough about the who — what about the what?
+But enough about the the future — what about the (very recent) past?

 Setting the Stage